NannyML/nannyml/docs/datasets/california.rst

 - Meeting NannyML Data Requirements

-Let's start by loading the dataset:
+We need to start by loading the dataset.

 .. code-block:: python